 one relevant child below the relevant age limit.
 From

-2 July 2015 the age limit will be 7 years of age.
+2 July 2015 the age limit is 7 years of age (see below for exceptions

 Over the period 2012 to 2015 your entitlement to One Parent Family Payment